aws-solutions-library-samples/guidance-for-simple-and-scalable-serverless-load-testing-on-aws/README.md

 ## Prerequisites

-Please take the time to install the following dependencies and to make sure you meet the following prerequisites before moving on:
+Please take the time to install the following dependencies and to make sure you meet the prerequisites before moving on:

 - [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html), a powerful command-line tool provided by Amazon Web Services (AWS) that allows you to interact with various AWS services directly from your computer's terminal or command prompt.
 - [Terraform](https://developer.hashicorp.com/terraform/install), an open-source infrastructure as code (IaC) software tool from HashiCorp that enables users to define and provision cloud infrastructure resources in a declarative way.